psychotimmy/sharpmz-80k/README.md

 1. A prime number generator, using the sieve of Erastothenes algorithm.
 2. An implementation of Computing Today's "The Valley" game, published April 1982.
 3. Mad Max 2021.
 Source unknown - possibly Computer and Video Games 1982/83?
+4. E24 Parascan.
+Based on a program published in Practical Electronics in November 1979.
+The graphics were added by me from a version I wrote for a RM-380Z (since lost).
+5. Res Parascan.
+Based on the E24 Parascan program, but with the E24 resistance range replaced by the range of actual resistors I have to hand as of January 2021.

 Sharp MZ-80K emulators (such as the EmuZ-80K - http://takeda-toshiya.my.coocan.jp/mz80k/index.html) will work
 directly with the .mzf files stored here.